lucaslrodri/jupyter-tikz/README.md

 - `-s` or `--save-tex` (`str`): Save the TikZ or TeX code to file, e.g., `-s filename.tikz`.
 Default is None.
 - `-S` or `--save-image` (`str`): Save the output image to file, e.g., `-S filename.svg`.
 Default is None.

-# Getting Started Guide

-The full guide is available in the [Getting Started Notebook](https://github.com/lucaslrodri/jupyter-tikz/blob/main/GettingStarted.ipynb).

-## Adding TikZ Syntax highlight
+# Adding TikZ Syntax highlight

 If you are using Jupyter Lab 4.
 You can add LaTeX highlight by using [JupyterLab-lsp](https://jupyterlab-lsp.readthedocs.io/en/latest/Installation.html) and editing [this part of the code](https://github.com/jupyter-lsp/jupyterlab-lsp/blob/b159ae2736b26463d8cc8f0ef78f4b2ce9913370/packages/jupyterlab-lsp/src/transclusions/ipython/extractors.ts#L68-L74) in the file `extractor.ts`: